ray-project/ray/doc/source/cluster/vms/user-guides/community/index.rst

 .. note::

-    If you're using AWS, Azure or GCP you can use the :ref:`Ray cluster launcher <cluster-cloud>` to simplify the cluster setup process.
+    If you're using AWS, Azure or GCP you can use the :ref:`Ray cluster launcher <cluster-index>` to simplify the cluster setup process.

 The following is a list of community supported cluster managers.